QueClr/reussir/www/chapters/development/closures.typ

 the closure first.
 This is handled by the `reussir.closure.uniqify` operation.
 The `reussir.closure.apply` operation itself does not check if the closure is uniquely owned.
 The frontend should always use `reussir.closure.uniqify` to ensure the closure is uniquely owned.
-Addtionally, all supplied arguments are also "consumed", making it necessary for the frontend compiler to maintain their ownership properly.
+Additionally, all supplied arguments are also "consumed", making it necessary for the frontend compiler to maintain their ownership properly.

-The `reussir.closure.uniqify` operation does not decreases the reference count of the original closure.
-Hence, decrement operation should be performed when the original closure is no longer needed.
+The `reussir.closure.uniqify` operation does not decrease the reference count of the original closure.
+Hence, a decrement operation should be performed when the original closure is no longer needed.

 For implementation details, the `reussir.closure.apply` operation basically first